SMerrony/dashera/README.md

 A binary version for 64-bit Debian-based systems *may* be available as part of a release.

+I would love to be able to provide a Windows binary, but I don't have the required facilities.
+If anyone could help with this, please do get in touch.

 ## Build

+### Alire

-Dashera has moved to the [Alire](https://alire.ada.dev/) build system.
+Dashera has moved to the [Alire](https://alire.ada.dev/) build system (but see below).

 [![Alire](https://img.shields.io/endpoint?url=https://alire.ada.dev/badges/dashera.json)](https://alire.ada.dev/crates/dashera.html)